nolauren/2018introdh/assignment1_textanalysis.md

 how it works, and what we can learn from this method by way of applying it to a journal, which can be accomplished by addressing the following questions:

-- What is the scope of the journal?
+- What is the scope of the journal? (i.e. What is the journal about?)
+Assume the reader in unfamiliar with the journal you selected.
 - What question(s) are you trying to answer?
 - Which data did you select for the corpus?
-Make sure to specify the kind of data and periodization.
+Make sure to specify the kind of data (i.e. what are the documets? journal articles? ) and periodization (i.e. are you looking at the entire run of the journal? what years?) .
 - Why the number of topics?
 - What are the initial findings and/or possible arguments?
 In other words, what do these topics tell us?
 Certain patterns?
 Trends?
 - Drawing on the readings, what are the possibilities and limitations of text analysis and topic modeling?